LilySu/Dungeon-Game/README.md

 pipenv shell
 ```

-create an .env file
+Create an .env file
-insert:
+paste in:

 ```
 DEBUG=on